SDK stats in Azure Monitor Application Insights

 206 Partial Content Some items accepted and others rejected.
 Inspect exporter logs for per-item errors.
 Validate schema and sizes.
 Reduce batch size if payloads are near size limits.

 307 or 308 Redirect Redirect to a stamp specific endpoint.
 Allow redirects in your environment.
-Update the connection string to the correct region if redirects are persistent.
+Update the connection string.

 400 Bad Request Invalid telemetry or unsupported schema.
 In some cases, Microsoft Entra misconfiguration can surface as 400.
 Validate payload sizes and schema.
 Fix connection string or token audience if misrouted.